IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Explanation:
 Internationalization refers to the practice of making protocols, standards, and implementations usable in different languages and scripts (see Localization).
-In the IETF, internationalization means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}} A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C:
+In the IETF, internationalization means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}} A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by the World Wide Web Consortium (W3C):

          "Internationalization is the design and development of a product, application or document content that enables easy